 Book car rentals about 2 months in advance.
 Book train tickets 2-3 months in advance.

 Car rental prices change according to some algorithm I don’t understand, but what I do know is that if you book really early, the price is higher compared to about 8 weeks pre-departure (for an automatic transmission).
 If you can drive a stick shift, you can book 6 or even 5 weeks before departure.
 At about 4 weeks out, prices start to creep up.
 I start watching rates starting about 6 months pre-departure and most of the time I confirm the car rental about 8 weeks pre-departure.
 Driving in Italy stresses out a lot of people, but don’t worry, we have a lot of advice!

 Train tickets don’t even go on sale online until a few months in advance, although every now and then I see an exception.
 But if you’re six months out, and you see that the train ticket you need is “not available”, don’t stress out.
 It’s not sold out, it’s just too early.
 That said, train tickets DO sell out in high season, so definitely book a month or so in advance, at least.

 Book restaurants about a week in advance, unless they have Michelin stars.

-For the hard-to-get reservation, how far in advance you need to book varies wildly, but in general, Michelin-starred restaurants can be booked a month or two in advance.
-For everything else, there’s no point booking more than about a week to ten days before you plan to dine.
+For the hard-to-get reservation, how far in advance you need to book varies wildly.
+In general, Michelin-starred restaurants can be booked a month or two in advance.
+For everything else, there’s no point booking more than about a week to ten days ahead of time.
 In Rome, Florence, and Venice, restaurants are accustomed to taking reservations from tourists weeks ahead of time, but when I’ve tried to call restaurants in smaller or more remote places that early, they always ask me to please just call back.